Texas governor authorizes state officials to arrest migrants and transport them to border crossings

 The implementation timeframe and scope of Abbott's order remained unclear on Thursday, but it could be blocked by legal challenges, which doomed another directive from the governor last year that instructed state officials to stop vehicles suspected of transporting migrants released from federal custody.

 A spokeswoman for the Justice Department, which represents the federal government in litigation, declined to comment on Abbott's proclamation.
-Representatives for the Department of Homeland Security (DHS), which oversees three federal immigration agencies, also did not respond to requests for comment.
+Representatives for the Department of Homeland Security (DHS), which oversees the three federal immigration and border agencies, referred questions to the White House.

+In a statement to CBS News, White House spokesperson Abdullah Hasan said, "Governor Abbott's record on immigration doesn't give us confidence in what he has cooked up now."
+Hasan also criticized other operations the Texas governor has launched along the U.S.-Mexico border over the past year.

+"His so-called Operation Lone Star put national guardsmen and law enforcement in dangerous situations and resulted in a logistical nightmare needing Federal rescue, and his secondary inspections of trucks crossing into Texas cost a billion dollars a week in trade at one bridge alone without turning up a single case of human or drug trafficking," Hasan said.

 U.S. immigration law gives the federal government — not states — the power to arrest, detain, interview, deport, penalize, grant relief to and otherwise process migrants who are in the country illegally or who become deportable because of certain criminal convictions.